ASTM D6537 Instrumented Package Shock Testing for Determination of Package Performance

 - Faired acceleration- amplitude that represents the primary response system

-- Fairing- smoothing a recorded pulse by estimating amplitude of primary waveform
+- Fairing- smoothing a recorded pulse by estimating the amplitude of a primary waveform

 - Peak acceleration- maximum absolute value of acceleration (occurring during shock pulse)